WRITE A REVIEW

+I use this brush for either blush or face powder.
+It is a little large for blush, but if you don't mind an application that isn't very precise then it will do.
+I used to LOVEloveLOVE this brush, but over time the bristles have become somewhat rough and they feel scratchy on my face.
+I take good care of my brushes, but this one just doesn't seem to be as good as my other MAC brushes in terms of quality.
 EDIT: I just had to add how horrible this brush has become.
 Mine is less than 2 years old and just the other day it shed SIX hairs on my cheek in just one gentle swipe.
 The bristles are so prickly and painful that I will have to start using my 168 or something to apply blush because I don't have the time to pick fallen brush hairs off my face every morning.
 This was a big waste of money.
 My 134 has similar-looking black bristles, but it hasn't become anywhere near as rough as this one, nor has it been shedding.
 My 134 is made in France, while the 129 is made in Japan.. so there may be a difference there in the manufacturing.

 this brush, i think is best used for powdering your face, not for blush, i find its too big and deposits way to much color because its so big unless you blend the hell out of it. this applys loose powder perfectly.